Daily Sales Data Collection Workflow¶

 Related Workflows¶

-This workflow is designed to be called by other workflows that collect user input, likely through forms, chatbots, or mobile applications.
+This workflow is designed to be called by other workflows that collect business data from entrepreneurs, likely through forms, chatbots, or mobile applications.

 Setup Instructions¶